terdelyi/terdelyicouk/content/posts/from-novice-to-expert.md

 ---
-title: "From novice to expert"
+title: "A developer's journey: From novice to expert"
 description: "Learning programming can be hard – so hard that you might forget why you're doing it and stuck with the same tools and languages.
 This is the short story of how I overstepped that boundary."
 date: "2023-08-24"
 tags: ['Clean Code']